 We know that being able to focus on what we can control is so important, but sometimes this is hard when our brains have been hijacked by our amygdala and are creating a state of stress, which impacts our ability to think clearly.
 However, the process of talking about how you are feeling helps to regain some of that sense of control over what you can do to help yourself.

-Louise talks about some of practical things that we can all do to feel more positive towards the upcoming winter months and what to do if you or a loved one is not doing ok.
+Louise talks about some of practical things that we can all do to feel more positive and what to do if you, your team or a loved one is not doing ok.

 7 ways to feel better